 Other archaeological monuments

-Ancient footprints of Acahualinca - Managua.
-Footprints left in fresh volcanic ash by a group of people, who walked here circa 110 BC.
+- Ancient footprints of Acahualinca - Managua.
+Footprints left in fresh volcanic ash by a group of people, who walked here sometimes around 110 BC.

 Other man made landmarks